nextcloud/documentation/admin_manual/installation/source_installation.rst

 .. note:: Please note that the community options are not officially supported by Nextcloud GmbH.

+.. note:: For an enterprise-ready and scalable intallation based on helm charts (also available for Podman), please contact Nextcloud Sales.

 In case you prefer installing from the source tarball, you can setup Nextcloud from scratch using a classic LAMP stack (Linux, Apache, MySQL/MariaDB, PHP).
 This document provides a complete walk-through for installing Nextcloud on